The Label Review Grid Overview and what you can do with it.

 The first step of a two step annotation process is to find objects of interest in the images or videos you annotate.
 You don't care what kinds of objects you see but just mark all with the same label (maybe "Interesting").
 In the second step you sort these interesting objects into their specific label categories.
 For this step you can use Largo.
 Select the "Interesting" label and all of your annotations will be displayed.
 Now you pick one label (e.g. "Starfish") and dismiss all starfishes that you see.
 In the re-label step, you simply re-label all dismissed annotations as starfish and save.
 Then continue with the next label.

 You can perform the two step annotation process with multiple users, too.
-One user is responsible of finding objects of interest in the images.
+One user is responsible of finding objects of interest in the images or videos.
 The other user (e.g. an expert) then assigns specific labels to the annotations using Largo.
 With the "Force delete/re-label" switch enabled, the expert can replace the generic "Interesting" labels with the specific ones.

 The dismiss step of Largo can serve as an annotation reference.
 Annotators can check existing annotations of specific labels if they are unsure which label to use for a new annotation.
 Note that this can be done in the annotation catalog of a label tree, too, but Largo displays only project- or volume-specific annotations.